lextoumbourou/notes/content/comp_investing_part_1.md

 I was also quite thankful that the homework was relatively easy.
 Hard enough to keep me thinking but, for a person with a decent amount of programming experience, definitely passable.

+I also thoroughly enjoyed the practical side of the course, far more so than the theoretical side.

 ## What I Would Live to See Improved

 The course material was a little dry and, due to my Gen Y attention span, I found the lectures a little long.
 I think 5 mins is the max each lecture needs to be.
-I really like the way Udacity adds questions along the way to test your knowledge of each part.
-The course started with a couple of them but by the end, they seized.
+Udacity's model of providing question-based "checkpoints" along the way, really helps to keep engagement up.
+The course had a couple of them in earlier videos but they seemed to disappear completely by module two.

 ### Coursera Interface

-Yick.
-Not a big fan.
-I hated how the video couldn't be made full screen.
-But, I worked out how to download them to my local machine and found it preferable to using the interface
+I found it quite distracting that the video couldn't be made full screen via the UI.
+However, the videos are made downloadable and I found it preferable to using the interface

 ### Forums - piazza